The used car year 2021

 Timo Joost

-The ongoing coronavirus pandemic and the chip shortage hit used car dealers hard in 2021.
-However, the slump is not as severe as many expected.
+The ongoing Corona pandemic and chip shortage put quite a strain on used car dealers in 2021.
+However, the slumps are not as severe as many expected.

-The year 2021 in figures - from the perspective of a car dealer
+The year 2021 in figures - from a car dealer's point of view

-According to the latest figures from the German Federal Motor Transport Authority, the number of new owner registrations in Germany fell from 7.0 million in the previous year to 6.7 million.
+As measured by the latest figures from the Federal Motor Transport Authority, ownership registrations in Germany have fallen from 7.0 million to 6.7 million compared with the previous year.
 Accordingly, the German used car market recorded losses of 4.5%.
-At the same time, there were hardly any changes in the market shares of the largest car manufacturers in Germany last year.
-German used car buyers remained loyal to their brand last year, meaning that there were no changes in positions 1 to 6.
-By a wide margin and despite a decline of around 5%, Volkswagen remains the most popular car brand in Germany with 1.4 million new registrations.
-With 679 thousand used cars traded in 2021, Mercedes also recorded a decline of 6.5% compared to the previous year, but remains the first runner-up to Volkswagen.
-Opel is in third place with 643 thousand new registrations and a drop of 4% compared to 2020, followed by BMW with 573 thousand used vehicles traded and a slight drop of 1.5%.
-The VW subsidiary Audi ranks 5th with 544 thousand vehicles and is experiencing a significant decline of 7.5% in 2021.
-Ford closes the top positions with 482 thousand registrations (6.5% less than in 2020).
-In the race for 2nd to 6th place among the most popular German car brands, the rivals are therefore very close together.
+At the same time, there was little change in the market shares of the major auto manufacturers in Germany last year.
+German used car buyers remained loyal to their brand last year, which meant that there were no changes in the rankings 1 to 6.
+By a wide margin and despite a decline of around 5%, the most popular car brand in Germany continues to be Volkswagen with 1.4 million new registrations.
+Mercedes, with 679 T traded used cars in 2021, also has to record a decline of 6.5% compared with the previous year, but remains the first pursuer of Volkswagen.
+Opel is in third place with 643 T ownership registrations and losses of 4% compared to 2020, followed by BMW with 573 T traded used vehicles and a slight minus of 1.5%.
+VW subsidiary Audi ranks 5th with 544 T vehicles and experiences a significant decline of 7.5% in 2021.
+Ford completes the top rankings with 482 T registrations (6.5% less than in 2020).
+In the race for places 2 to 6 of the most popular German car brands, the competitors are therefore close together.

-The electric car is still underrepresented in the used car market
+The electric car in the used car market further underrepresented

-While the electric or hybrid vehicle drive has long since arrived on the new car market, the new drive types are still a rather minor topic in 2021 despite a significant increase in the used car segment.
-Electric or hybrid vehicles now account for 43% of all new registrations in Germany.
-There is a clear trend: new registrations for combustion engines have steadily decreased over the course of 2021.
-Compared to this, the share of new drive types in the used car market is quite low at 5.3%.
-Around 62.5% of all new registrations last year were petrol cars.
-The remaining 32.2% were vehicles with diesel engines.
-Assuming an average holding period of 7 years for new cars, it is to be expected that it will take a few more years for alternative drive systems to find their way onto the used car market.
+While in the new car market the electrical and/or hybrid vehicle drive arrived long, the new drive types are despite a significant increase in the used car segment also in 2021 still a rather small topic.
+In the meantime, 43% of all new registrations in Germany are electric or hybrid vehicles.
+There is a clear trend: new registrations for internal combustion vehicles declined steadily over the course of 2021.
+Compared with this, the share of new drive types in the used car market is quite low at 5.3%.
+Around 62.5% of all ownership registrations in the previous year were gasoline-powered vehicles.
+Diesel-powered vehicles accounted for the remaining 32.2%.
+Assuming an average holding period of 7 years for new cars, it can be expected that it will take several more years before alternative drives find their way into the used car market.

 Forecasts cautiously optimistic

-At the end of 2021, the Zentralverband Deutsches Kraftfahrzeuggewerbe (ZDK) predicted a gradual turnaround in the used car market.
-According to the association, the decline in new registrations of ownership is not expected to continue in the current year; in fact, a slight increase to 6.8 million new registrations of ownership is expected.
-This is partly due to leasing returns, which are often kept by customers due to the long delivery times for new cars and do not flow into the used car market.
-The ZDK also expects the supply of used cars to remain low until mid-2022.
-As soon as supply and demand have balanced out again, consumers can expect used car prices to fall.
+At the end of 2021, the German Association of Motor Trades and Repairs (ZDK) forecast a gradual turnaround in the used car market.
+According to its own data, the decline in ownership registrations is not expected to continue in the current year, and a slight increase to 6.8 million ownership registrations is even anticipated.
+This is partly due to lease returns, which are often retained by customers due to the long delivery times for new cars and do not flow into the used car market.
+In addition, the ZDK expects a persistently low supply of used cars until mid-2022.
+Once supply and demand have balanced out again, consumers can expect used car prices to fall.

 CarOnSale on the rise